GusC-Git/dsc-phase-2-project-online/README.md

 From here, I chose my variables and created two models, one for homes within the city and one for homes in the suburbs.
 ***Note***
 I decided to include a constant in my model.
 When I excluded the constant and checked for multicollinearity, the strength of the means would overpower and the model would find multicollinearity.
 With a constant, none of our added features surpass our VIF threshold.
+**Additional Note**
+For adding features, I took an iterative approach that is shown in my notebook.
+In short, I added the residuals to the dataframe and then calculated the correlation of the residuals with variables I was interested in adding.
+If there was a correlation between the two, that meant it would add new data to my model and then I would add it and run the process again.
+I did this until the correlation coefficients were small enough that I considered them not worth adding.

 ### Residuals Check
 Since the amount of data was large, I printed graphs of the distribution on my residuals for each model.